cloudevents/spec/discovery/spec.md

   request has been accepted but not processed yet.
 - The `202 Accepted` response MUST include a `Location` HTTP Header that points to a "status endpoint", which can be used to determine the status of the original request.
-The HTTP Response body MAY be empty.
+The HTTP response body MAY be empty.
 - The `202 Accepted` response MAY include a `Retry-After` HTTP Header indicating the time, in seconds, that the sender SHOULD wait before querying the status endpoint.